mozerpol/learningRISC-V/implementation/my_implementation/README.md

 |   |___gpio.asm
 |   |___gpio.hex
 ```
+The entire project is in the main *my_implementation* folder.
+The top design is
+*riscpol_design.vhd* file, and the top-level entity is *riscpol*.
+It integrates
+the core and all peripherals, such as GPIO, UART and Timer. <br/>
+The test for top design is the file *riscpol_tb.vhd*.
+All instructions used in
+this test are in the *code_samples* folder in the files *general.asm* and
+*general.hex*. <br/>
+The main settings such as the size of memory for data or instructions are in the
+file *riscpol_pkg.vhd*. <br/>

 ### Simulation
-To run simulation in ModelSim on Linux run command: `do script/script.tcl`<br/>
+To run simulation in ModelSim on Linux go to folder *script* and run command:
+`do script.tcl`<br/>
 After running this command in ModelSim the simulation will start, end itself and
 show all signals on the waveforms.
 You can add your own signals to the waveforms
 by modifying the script/waveforms.do file. <br/>